advancedAgritek-BB/coinTrader2.0/README.md

 A small Flask web dashboard is included for running the bot and inspecting logs.
 It features a responsive layout built with [Bootswatch](https://bootswatch.com/) and provides separate pages for logs and trading statistics.

+The stats page now graphs your equity curve and lists any open position so you can quickly monitor performance.

 Start the UI with: